-My work is generously supported by an NSF CAREER Award, Google Faculty Research Award, and an NSF grant.
+My work is generously supported by an NSF CAREER Award, Google Faculty Research Award, a BSF grant, and an NSF grant.

-I am co-organizing a workshop on networks to be held in conjunction with ACM EC and a workshop on algorithms and machine learning at Harvard this fall.
+I recently organized a workshop on networks held in conjunction with ACM EC 2015, and I'm organizing a workshop on algorithms and machine learning at Harvard this fall.

 In Fall 2015 I will be co-teaching with Ben Golub a new undergraduate course on networks.
-In Fall 2014 I taught a seminar on (Social) Data Mining, in Spring 2014 I taught AM 221: Advanced Optimization, and in Fall 2013 I taught CS 284r: Incentives and Information in Networks.
+I previously taught (Social) Data Mining in Fall 2015, AM 221: Advanced Optimization in Spring 2013, and CS 284r: Incentives and Information in Networks in Fall 2013.

 I sit in Maxwell Dworkin 239, 33 Oxford St., Cambridge, MA 02138, and my email is yar_on@sea_s.harv_ard.ed_u (humans: ignore the underscores).